Insensitivity of the Coulomb breakup of halo nuclei to spectroscopic factors: Results

 The radial wave functions in the three allowed channels of the $\frac{1}{2}^+$ ground state are shown in \Fig{fig:plotab}(a) for the different values of $\beta$.
 The upper solid curves correspond to the main $1s_{1/2}\otimes0^+$ channel; they are compared to the \emph{ab initio} overlap wave function of Ref.~\cite{CAL16} (thick black line).
-The lower curves correspond to the channels $0d_{5/2}\otimes2^+$ (long-dashed lines) and $0d_{3/2}\otimes2^+$ (dotted lines).
+The lower curves correspond to the channels $0d_{5/2}\otimes2^+$ (dashed lines) and $0d_{3/2}\otimes2^+$ (dotted lines).

 When $\beta$ increases, spectroscopic strength is transferred from the main channel to the $d$ waves coupled to the $2^+$ excited state of the $^{10}$Be core.
 Because they dominate the long-range part of the wave function, and because the ANC is constrained by construction, the radial $1s_{1/2}\otimes0^+$ wave functions exhibit the same asymptotic behavior for all $\beta$.
-The reduction in SF is therefore observed only for $r<6$\,fm.
+The reduction in ${\cal S}_{1s_{1/2}\otimes 0^+}$ is therefore observed only for $r<6$\,fm.
 It affects mainly the maximum of the wave function and is accompanied with a shift of the node towards larger radii.
 The \emph{ab initio} overlap wave function is well reproduced by our model for $\beta\sim0.3$--0.5 \cite{KC25b}.

 To compute the $dB({\rm E1})/dE$, we also need a description of the $^{10}$Be-n continuum.
 As seen in Refs.~\cite{CAP06,SCB10}, the presence of the $\half^-$ excited bound state in the $^{11}$Be spectrum significantly constraints the corresponding continuum.
 We therefore follow \cite{CAP18} and fit the LECs in the $\half^-$ wave to reproduce the experimental one-neutron separation energy and the \emph{ab initio} ANC of that state.
 This leads to a fair agreement with the \emph{ab initio} $p_{1/2}$ phaseshift.
 The \emph{ab initio} $p_{3/2}$ phaseshift being consistent with 0 at low energy \cite{CAL16}, we describe that continuum with plane waves as in Sec.~VI\,B of Ref.~\cite{CAP18}.
+Tests performed with distorted $\thal^-$ waves as in Sec.~VIII\,A of Ref.~\cite{CAP18} show no significant difference with plane waves.
+As already demonstrated with single-particle descriptions of $^{11}$Be \cite{CAP06}, the short-range part of the continuum wave functions has no significant influence of the computed cross section thanks to the peripherality of Coulomb breakup.